susom/ema_assistant/README.md

 # Ecological Momentary Assessment Assistant
-A REDCap EM designed to create and manage surveys using the EMA method
+A REDCap External Module designed to create and manage surveys using the Ecological Momentary Assessment (EMA) method

-The EMA method uses configurations to specify how often and when surveys should be sent.
+A variety of configuration options specify the number and timing of participant notifications for assessment via SMS.
 The EM configuration file can be used to create these files or there is a web-based configuration builder that can be used.

-Each project can have one or more configurations.
+Each project can have one or more configurations to support complex, multi-family member projects.

 ## How It Works:

-Each participant may have many events in a study.
-For each event, a multi-day EMA window is opened.
+Each participant may have many events (called windows) in a study.
+For example, baseline, 3 month, and 12 month.
+For each event/window, a multi-day configuration can be activated.
-Each window is 'triggered' by some event that can be defined by REDCap logic, such as a date field being completed, etc...
+The scheduling of each window is 'triggered' by an event that is defined by REDCap logic, such as a date field being completed or a box being checked, etc...

+Configuration of an EMA event uses two objects: a `window` which controls if and on what days and a `schedule` which controls the timing of events in a given day.

-Within a given EMA window you have the following properties:
+An EMA window has the following parameters:
 - **window-name** (e.g. baseline, month 1, etc...)
 - **window-trigger-logic** (when true, window will be created)
-- **window-start-field** (the field that holds the date the window begins yyyy-mm-dd)
+- **window-start-field** (the field that holds the date the window begins yyyy-mm-dd) - this is day 0, not day 1.
 - **window-start-event** event where the start field resides
-- **window-opt-out-field** (if true, scheduled alerts will be cancelled and not sent)
+- **window-opt-out-field** (if equal to 1/true, scheduled alerts will be cancelled and not sent)
 - **window-opt-out-event** event where the opt out field resides
 - **window-days** (e.g. number of days for window to run) - this is an array of day offsets, e.g. [1,2,3,4,5,6,7] to permit skipping days in more complex scenarios
 - **window-form** repeating form or form in repeating event where the schedule is stored
 - **window-form-event** event where the form resides
-- **window-schedule-name** name of the schedule configuration that corresponds to this window
+- **window-schedule-name** name of the schedule configuration that corresponds to this window (see below)
-- **schedule-offset-default** default value of number of minutes past midnight this schedule starts
+- **schedule-offset-default** default value of number of minutes past midnight this schedule starts (e.g. 480 for 8AM)
 - **schedule-offset-override-field** -- name of field that contains a custom start time for the window's schedule, e.g. [wake_time]
 - **schedule-offset-override-event** -- event where the offset override field resides
 - **text-message** -- wording of message to be sent to participant